 FXTM is licensed by the International Finance Services Commission, or IFSC, the CySEC and the FCA.
 It offers a demo account as well.
 The margin requirement floats between 1:25 and 1:1000, and the minimum deposit requirement is $100.
 The firm offers both MetaTrader 4 and MetaTrader 5 platforms.

-Tighter spreads give forex traders an edge over the competition.
-Look out for hidden costs, including commissions, rollover fees for holding overnight positions, fees for data feeds, charges for not maintaining minimum account balance, etc.
+Tighter spreads can definitely give forex traders an edge, but look out for hidden costs.
+These might include commissions, rollover fees for holding overnight positions, data feed fees, charges for not maintaining a minimum account balance, etc.

-As seen earlier, along with spreads and commissions, there are other factors that should be considered when selecting a forex broker in order to trade safely and optimally given your trading strategy.
+Along with spreads and commissions, there are other factors that should be considered when selecting a forex broker in order to trade safely and optimally given your trading strategy.

 Get a Forex Pro on Your Side